2i2c-org/docs/about/service/comparison.md

 ## Overview of services

 Below is a short table summarizing the kinds of services discussed below, and how they (roughly) perform for each of the factors discussed above.
-It makes some simplifications and assumptions, and is meant to be a quick and "glanceable" way to compare options:
+It makes some simplifications and assumptions, and is meant to be a quick and "glanceable" way to compare options.

 ::::{grid} 3
 :margin: 1